vic3lord/hipchat/README.md

 ## hipchatrc

 use hipchat config file instead of command line flags so settings can be persistent

-*by default hipchat-msg checks for $HOME/.hipchatrc*
+*by default hipchat checks for $HOME/.hipchatrc*

 ```javascript
 {